-The Gold Coast has approximately 2850 kilometres of roads and over 600 kilometres of bikeway networks.
+The Gold Coast has approximately 2850 kilometres of roads and more than 2400 kilometres of bikeways and pathways.

-City of Gold Coast's Traffic Management and Operations Branch plays a major role in ensuring a safe and functional environment for all road users including motorists, pedestrians and cyclists.
+The City of Gold Coast plays a major role in ensuring a safe and functional environment for all road users including motorists, pedestrians and cyclists.

-For information on road works and/or closures, traffic hazards or events impacting major roads, plus updates on State-managed road projects such as the Bermuda Street upgrade, visit QLDTraffic (select "Gold Coast, Logan and Scenic Rim area" as your geographical area).
+For information on road works and/or closures, traffic hazards or events impacting major roads, visit QLDTraffic (select "Gold Coast, Logan and Scenic Rim area" as your geographical area).

 Traffic engineers and specialists investigate, recommend and initiate various engineering and road safety solutions in the areas listed below:

 City officers use technology that at times may inadvertently capture personal information while undertaking investigations.

 City of Gold Coast has developed the Road Safety Plan 2015–20 to maximise the safety of residents and visitors as they move around our city.